 ‘You are still wasting your time’, the Reaper issued a serious warning, ‘you only have five minutes left on your Reincarnation Chart.’

-‘The Appeal!’ the Lost Soul exclaimed aloud, hope in his voice.
+‘The Appeal,’ the Lost Soul exclaimed aloud, hope in his voice.
 ‘The Constitution for the Lost states clearly that if a Soul is in doubt on their third choice, he has a right to appeal.
 It was your duty to inform me of my rights’, he pointed an accusing finger at the Reaper.

 ‘It hardly works’ the piqued Reaper replied, glee in his voice, a sly grin on his skeletal mouth.
 ‘Do you know what happens if you fail?’ a sudden nasty cackle caused all his bones to rattle.

-‘I KNOW!!
-Do not remind me of it all the time,’ the Lost Soul screamed in desperation, ‘Total fragmentation of my body into finite slivers.
+‘I KNOW.
+Do not remind me of it all the time,’ the Lost Soul screamed in desperation.
+‘Total fragmentation of my body into finite slivers.
 It will take millions of years to reincarnate each shred.
 I prefer to take the risk.
 I will pay the best Lawyers in the Cosmos to plead for me.
 Now leave me alone.’

 ‘Very well then.
 It is your choice.
 I will tell the Reincarnation Commissioner that you want to go to the Courts of Appeal in front of the Universal Judges and ask Them to grant you a return trip into the Cycle of Earthly Existence.’

 They glared at each other in defiance.
-‘I will be there’, added the Grim Reaper, disappointed and unhappy, disappearing inside the impalpable clouds, clanking his scythe at every step, ‘in the front row!’ he threw at the Lost Soul at the last minute.
+‘I will be there’, added the Grim Reaper, disappointed and unhappy, disappearing inside the clouds, clanking his scythe at every step, ‘in the front row.’
+He threw at the Lost Soul at the last minute.

-‘I will pull it off!’, the Lost Soul shouted aloud in his direction, a challenge hidden in his tone, ‘I WILL RETURN to Earth in a State of Body and Mind Perfection and find that son of a bitch who stabbed me.
-You will see!!’
+‘I will pull it off,’ the Lost Soul shouted aloud in his direction, a challenge hidden in his tone.
+‘I WILL RETURN to Earth in a State of Body and Mind Perfection and find that son of a bitch who stabbed me.
+You will see.’

 His voice rumbled from cloud to cloud and beyond, dispersing ad infinitum through billions of light years.